Skip to main content

 • Make sure the student is properly dressed for the weather conditions.
 Attach reflective tape to their jackets or book bags when walking in the dark.

-• Avoid sending your student too soon or too late to the bus stop.
+• Avoid sending your student late to the bus stop.
+We will not come back for your student if they miss the bus.

 • Escort students who are not familiar with the bus stop until they know the way and understand bus stop safety procedures.